 Arthur’s Pass: In the heart of New Zealand’s South Island, Arthur’s Pass climbs to more than 900 meters/2,953 feet, making it the highest pass across the Southern Alps.
 It is surrounded by Arthur’s Pass National Park.
 A wide range of adventure activities includes hiking, canoeing, kayaking, wildlife treks and much more.

 Kaikoura: Once a center for the whaling industry, it offers some of the best whale watching in the world.
 A variety of species can be seen offshore along with pods of dusky dolphins.
 There is also a large colony of Southern fur seals at the edge of the town.
 Bird watchers may catch sight of albatross, petrel and shearwater.
 The Seaward Kaikoura Mountains is a branch of the Southern Alps that reaches down to the sea.
 Hiking trails wind through this scenic setting.
-The area has been inhabited by Maori for 1,000 years, and provides for one of the best Maori cultural tours.
+The area has been inhabited by Maori for 1,000 years, and provides for one of the best Maori cultural experiences.

 Lake Moeraki: Lake Moeraki rests in the wild heart of this UNESCO World Heritage Site.
 The area boasts spectacular beaches, fur seals and crested penguins colonies, lowland rainforests, lakes and rivers that drain the Southern Alps.